Tuoleken/Data-Source-API-Analyst-Test/Content/Responses/API_request_setup.md

    - **Key**: `github_password`
    - **Value**: Your GitHub password or token.

 2.3.
-Click Save the environment and activate it.
+Click Save to save the environment, then activate it.

 ### Test API Endpoints
 1. Open the imported Postman collection.